 - Be healthy and happy!

 - Be height-weight proportionate

-- Be well groomed – no bruises, scratches or bites
+- Be well-groomed – no bruises, scratches, or bites (scars are fine)

 - Be on time and behave professionally